Live rotavirus vaccine development

 If the trial is successful, SIIL plans to develop and register the vaccine for use in India first and then will also seek to have the vaccine prequalified by WHO.
 To support this application, SIIL and PATH will conduct another study in India, in parallel to the efficacy trial, with approximately 1,200 additional infants to examine whether the simultaneous administration of SIIL’s BRV with routine vaccinations will have any impact on the infants’ immune response to the routine vaccines, and confirm the consistency of three different production lots of the BRV candidate.

-In addition, PATH has been directly supporting China National Biotec Group’s Wuhan Institute of Biological Products since 2007 to prepare for initial clinical trials of their oral BRV candidate.
+In addition, PATH has been directly supporting China National Biotec Group Co., Ltd.’s Wuhan Institute of Biological Products Co., Ltd. since 2007 to prepare for initial clinical trials of their oral BRV candidate, which are expected to begin in 2015.

 We also support the emerging-country manufacturers actively developing the BRV through a shared technology platform that provides a host of technologies, training, methodologies, and material.
 It is designed to meet common needs among the manufacturers, providing high-level expertise, minimizing cost, sharing knowledge, and ultimately accelerating the pace of development.
 Our work on the shared technology platform has included collaborations with the following groups: